-Distribution and dividend income is recognised on a receivable basis when the right to receive payment is established.
-For listed investments, this is the date the security value is quoted ex-distribution.
-For unlisted investments, distribution and dividend income is recognised on an entitlement basis.
+Distribution and dividend income are recognised on a receivable basis when the right to receive payment is established.
+For listed investments, this is usually the date the security value is quoted ex-distribution.
+For unlisted investments, distribution and dividend income are recognised on an entitlement basis.